Suggested Answers to Discussion Questions for

 13. Would Jesus Christ have recognized the Christianity practiced by the Breves family?
 What does that tell us about how religion should be practiced?
 Suggested Response: The Breves used their religion to sanction revenge killing.
 Christ taught forgiveness, turning the other cheek, and the belief in the sanctity of human life.
 The Breves prayed for death to their adversaries.
 What this tells us about religion is that we should always question our actions to make sure that we are not being hypocritical and that our actions are consistent with a true understanding of the important values of our beliefs

-14. Give two examples of types of activities which have aspects of an honor culture and which have occurred in Western European and U.S. society beginning in the eighteenth century (1700 - 1799).
-You can use modern examples as well as examples from prior centuries.
+14. Give two examples of types of activities which have aspects of an honor culture and which have occurred in Western European and U.S. society at some point after the beginning of the nineteenth century (1800 to present).
 Suggested Response: Examples include: dueling, street gangs which will avenge slights to their honor with violence; and feuds like the Hatfields and the McCoys.
-[There are probably other examples.
-Note that examples of gallant behavior are not evidence of an honor culture, but mere courtesy.]
+There are many other possible examples.

 15. Geography questions: (each counts for ¼ point)